bilintsui/keypack-generator/README.md

-# Minecraft TranslateKey Pack Generator
+# Minecraft TranslationKey Pack Generator
 This is the core script to generate a language file from the built-in one in Minecraft client JARs.

-This script outputs values in MediaWiki "qqx" format.
+This script outputs values in MediaWiki "uselang=qqx" format.

 ## Prerequisites
 * Linux